Cyber4All/terraform-cyber4all-catalog/modules/mongodb/README.md

 	 # --------------------------------------------

+	 # Create a map of AWS IAM roles to assign an admin, readWrite, or read database role to the cluster's databases.
+	 cluster_authorized_iam_roles  = map(string)

+	 # Create a map of AWS IAM users to assign an admin, readWrite, or read database role to the cluster's databases.
+	 cluster_authorized_iam_users  = map(string)

 	 # Capacity, in gigabytes, of the host's root volume.
 Increase this number to add capacity, up to a maximum possible value of 4096 (i.e., 4 TB).
 This value must be a positive integer.
 	 cluster_disk_size_gb  = number